psigen/flexure/communication.md

 Transport
 ---------
-When a transport is found, a flexure node can choose to connect to it.
+When another transport is found, a flexure node can choose to connect to it.
 Transports are assumed to have the following properties:

 Schema intersection